 “I heard you and Lupin are dating,” Moody said conversationally.
 I could tell he was trying to be nonchalant about it.

 “I wouldn’t quite call it that,” I said truthfully.
 Moody raised an eyebrow.
 “Well, he’s hesitant to be in a relationship,” I confessed.
 Moody muttered something that sounded like ‘idiot’ under his breath.

 We went in to see Arthur after the kids left the room.
 Moody thought it was unsafe for the Order if Harry was being possessed by Voldemort.
 I didn’t think he was being possessed; well, I didn’t know what to think about it.
 Harry was even more subdued when we left.
 He barely spoke to anyone.

 Christmas Eve came quickly for me.
 Remus and I went over to my parent’s house for a nice dinner.
 We exchanged presents.
 My parents bought Remus a nice tea set.
 He thanked them, his face glowing.
 To my surprise, he got them something too.
 I guessed that they were from Sirius and Remus.
-Dad loved the Elton John record Remus got for him.
+Dad loved the Elvis record Remus got for him.
 Mum opened her present and her mouth fell open.
 It was a picture of Sirius and Mom as kids.
 Her eyes filled with tears.
 “I found that in my stuff and I thought, even though he’s made an awful life for himself, he’s still your cousin and I’m sure he still loves you.”